openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

   -m_decoder M_DECODER  Required.
 Path to an .xml file with a trained decoder
                         part of the model
   -i INPUT, --input INPUT
-                        Optional.
-Path to a folder with images or path to an image files
+                        Required.
+Path to a folder with images, path to an image files, integer identificator of the camera or path to the video.
+See README.md for details.
   -o OUTPUT_FILE, --output_file OUTPUT_FILE
                         Optional.
 Path to file where to store output.
-If not mentioned, result will be storedin the console.
+If not mentioned, result will be stored in the console.
   --vocab_path VOCAB_PATH
                         Required.
 Path to vocab file to construct meaningful phrase